interactive-game-maps/template/Readme.md

 # Using the template
+If you have any questions: https://github.com/interactive-game-maps/template/discussions

 ## Requirements
 * A high quality picture of your desired map.
 * Basic git knowledge.
 You should be aware of cloning locally, committing and pushing your changes.
 * Basic programming knowledge.
 Understanding and editing this example is sufficient for simple things.
+* Know how to run python scripts.

 ## General steps
 1. Create a copy of this repository.
 GitHub makes this easy with "Use this template".